lawrencewu2029-lang/my-first-repo/about.me.md

 A: My for you page gave me this video about a game and it looked interesting so i played it

 # How often do you spend time on it?
-A: everyday as i like to grind the new content slowkly but surely
+A: everyday as i like to grind the new content slowly but surely

 # What do i enjoy the most about it?
 A: it gives me something to do and i like dopamine rushes